History of cricket in Zimbabwe to 1992: International tours of Rhodesia and Zimbabwe to 1992

-An International Cavaliers cricket team toured Rhodesia in the 1962–63 season, playing a first-class matche against the team representative of Rhodesia, in Salisbury.
+An International Cavaliers cricket team toured Rhodesia in the 1962–63 season, playing a first-class match against the team representative of Rhodesia, in Salisbury.
 Captained by Willie Watson, the Commonwealth XI included several famous or well-known players such as Basil D'Oliveira, Rohan Kanhai, Roy Swetman, Chandu Borde, Roy Marshall, Bill Alley, Trevor Goddard and Peter Loader.
 The three day match was drawn.